caregiving / Death doula support

-I provide non-medical support to individuals, families, and caregivers navigating serious illness, dying, and the time surrounding death.
-I work alongside hospice and care teams to offer practical guidance, emotional steadiness, and compassionate presence.
+I provide non-medical support to individuals, families, and caregivers navigating serious illness and acute care, as well as dying and the time surrounding death.
+I work alongside palliative and hospice teams to offer practical guidance and planning, emotional and physical support, and compassionate presence.
 Support is shaped around your needs, values, and circumstances.

-I support individuals and families in exploring end-of-life choices, identifying resources, and creating clarity around care preferences.
+I support individuals and families as they explore palliative and end-of-life choices, identify resources, and create clarity around care preferences and options.

-This may include advance directives, care planning, and guidance in preparing for what comes next so that your values and wishes remain centered.
+This may include coordination of resources and referrals, advance directives, planning for care at home or in facility, and guidance in preparing for what comes next so that your values and wishes remain centered.

-I offer support that helps reduce overwhelm and bring guidance to an often uncertain time.
+I offer support that helps reduce overwhelm to an often uncertain and high needs time.

 This may include: